Nicolas-Pingal/Texygen/docs/doc.md

     <training method> = oracle | cfg | real
     default is oracle
   -d <data location>
-    use user's own dataset
+    use user\'s own dataset
-    only avaiable with real data training
+    only available with real data training
     default is 'data/image_coco.txt'
+  -o <output path>
+    specify the output path for the test file generated default is 'save/test_file.txt'
+  -p <pre-training epochs>
+    specify the number of pre-training epochs
+    default is 80
+  -a <adversarial training epochs>
+    specify the number of adversarial training epochs default is 100
 ```

 ### Quick tutorial